djandyr/docuware-autostore/README.md

 >
 > * __autoStore.documentFilter__
 >
->    Filter source documents by boolean matching from file cabinet via glob patterns - using wildcards (*, ? and !).
+>    Filter source documents by boolean matching via glob patterns - using wildcards (*, ? and !).
 Each filter accepts the following parameters:
 >
 >    * name {String}: Name of predefined filter
 >    * pattern {String|Array}: One or more glob patterns to use for matching.